 Spray Irrigation

-While flood irrigation requires little machinery and technology, sprinkler or spray systems are more sophisticated.
+While traditional methods like flood irrigation require minimal machinery, integrating effective yard drying techniques, such as sprinkler or spray systems, adds sophistication and efficiency to water management.
 By pumping water from the ground, sprinkler systems can be turned on and off, which adds some level of control to the amount of water used.
 Water flows through tubes positioned within the fields to water the crops.
 With this method, water can be lost to evaporation and wind.

 Drip Irrigation

-Drip irrigation is a type of microirrigation that is considered more efficient than flood and spray irrigation.
+Drip irrigation, an efficient micro-irrigation system, is particularly beneficial for landscaping the different types of bushes, ensuring they receive the precise amount of water needed for optimal growth.
 This system works to water the plants directly, thus saving water.
 Water is sent through pipes with small holes installed above or below ground.
 Further sophisticating this design, smart sensors are installed that precisely measure the amount of water crops need.
 The sensors release water only when they sense the crops are thirsty.
 Other advantages of drip irrigation include reduced pest problems, low pumping needs, production advantages, and joint management of irrigation and fertilizer.

 A Sustainable Future